Desdaemon/desdaemon.github.io/_posts/2023-11-22-making-typescript-work-for-you-and-your-day-job.md

 sucks, because it doesn't match what you see on the filesystem.

-**`Class.extend` is completely opaque:** Even if `Class` and `Class.extend` somehow happens to be resolved symbols, you can inspect their types and discover that they make no sense whatsoever.
+**`Class.extend` is completely opaque:** Even if `Class` and `Class.extend` somehow happens to be resolved symbols, when inspecting their types you would discover that they make no sense whatsoever.
 Although this is as much a shortcoming of Typescript itself, prototype modifications are usually highly irregular in nature and requires a decent amount of type magic (foreshadowing) to correctly represent.
 And of course being legacy code it doesn't get as much love as it should these days.

-It is for these and other reasons that the Odoo codebase is slowly moving away from `odoo.define` and adopting ES6 for their main codebase, although some warts remain, such as the need to transpile to `odoo.define` and modules still being able to be given arbitrary names.
-With (most of) these fundamental modules migrated to ES6, it was finally time for me to connect the dots and flip the switch on full discoverability within the codebase.
+It is for these and other reasons that Odoo is slowly moving away from `odoo.define` and adopting ES6 for their codebase, although some warts remain, such as the need to transpile to `odoo.define` and modules still being allowed to be given arbitrary names.
+With (most of) the fundamental modules migrated to ES6, it was finally time for me to connect the dots and flip the switch on full discoverability within the codebase.

 There are two steps to this task: resolving the modules' paths, and properly typing `Class.extend`.
 The first